Smart Tax Moves: Year-Round Strategies That Save You Money

 - Deduct a limited amount of net losses against other income.

-- Carry forward any unused losses to future years.
+- Carry forward any unused losses to future tax years.

-- Be careful of the wash-sale rule, which disallows deductions if you repurchase the same or similar investment within 30 days.
+Quick Tip: Be aware of the wash-sale rule, which disallows the deduction if you repurchase the same or similar investment within 30 days.

 Eligible Expenses Include: